AyyerLab/RZ-Gui/README.md

 till the layer lines are horizontal.
 If the layer lines are curving the wrong way on increasing beta, add or subtract 180 to phi.

-The horizontal line is a guide to the eye and can be dragged vertically.
+The horizontal and vertical lines are guides to the eye and can be dragged.